17-Year-Old Central Maine Boy Arrested & Charged After Shooting His Brother Tuesday - NewsBreak

 JAY (WGME) -- Police arrested a teen from North Jay for allegedly shooting his older brother on Tuesday, according to the Sun Journal.
 The 17-year-old boy was reportedly charged with aggravated assault after an argument allegedly led to him pull out a handgun and shoot his 20-year-old brother at a home on Pleasant Drive.

-JAY, Maine (WABI) - A 17-year-old boy is facing a felony assault charge after police say he shot his 20-year-old brother Tuesday afternoon.
-Jay Police say officers responded to Pleasant Drive for a reported shooting just before 1 p.m. and found the 20-year-old with a gunshot wound.
-The man was...
+Police in the town of Jay say a 17-year-old has been arrested for allegedly shooting his 20-year-old brother.
+A 17-year-old boy is now facing a felony charge after police say he shot his 20-year-old brother Tuesday afternoon.
+Police have not released the suspect's identity because he is a minor.
+How...

 WMTW